How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What to Include in a Colorado Unsecured Promissory Note

-Every Unsecured Promissory Note in Colorado should include the following critical provisions: the full legal names and addresses of both the lending party and debtor, the principal loan amount, the interest rate (which must not exceed 45% maximum for consumer loans under Colorado law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.
+Every Unsecured Promissory Note in Colorado should include the following critical provisions: the full legal names and addresses of both the lending party and debtor, the principal loan amount, the interest rate (which must not exceed 12% per year on consumer loans; licensed supervised lenders may charge tiered rates up to 36% on the first $1,000.
+Rates of 45% or more are criminal usury. under Colorado law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.

 Colorado requires the following elements in a valid promissory note: written agreement signed by borrower, clear repayment terms, interest rate disclosure.